 PDPA Sections: 19, 20, 24, 25, 26, 27

 Track consent revocation of the data subjects to prevent the processing or transfer of data without their consent.
 Demonstrate consent compliance to regulators and data subjects.

 PDPA Sections: 37, 39, 40

-With the help of our multi-regulation, collaborative, readiness and privacy impact assessment system you can measure your organization's posture against PDPA requirements, identify the gaps and address the risks.
-Seamlessly being able to expand assessment capabilities across your vendor ecosystem to maintain compliance against PDPA requirements.
+With the help of our multi-regulation, collaborative, readiness, and privacy impact assessment system, you can measure your organization's posture against PDPA requirements, identify the gaps and address the risks.
+Seamlessly expand assessment capabilities across your vendor ecosystem to maintain compliance against PDPA requirements.

 PDPA Sections: 39, 40(3)

-Keep track of data flows in your organizations, trace this data , catalog the collection of data and transfer data and document business process flows internally and to service providers or 3rd parties.
+Keep track of data flows in your organizations, trace this data, and catalog data collection and transfer.
+Document business process flows internally and to service providers or 3rd parties.

 PDPA Sections: 37(2), 39